on3iro/aeons-end-randomizer/CustomExpeditions/Example.md

             }
           ],
           "winRewards": {
-            // custom rewards for when the player wins WORK IN PROGRESS "type": "custom",
+            // custom rewards for when the player wins "type": "custom",
             "treasure": {
               "ids": [